murchandamus/bips/bip-update-process.md

 ## Abstract

 This _Bitcoin Improvement Proposal (BIP)_ provides information about the preparation of BIPs and policies relating to the publication of BIPs.
-It replaces BIP 2 with a streamlined process, and may be amended in the future to address the evolving needs of the BIP process.
+It replaces BIP 2 with a streamlined process, and may be amended to address the evolving needs of the BIP process.

 The BIPs repository serves as a publication medium and archive for mature proposals.
 The repository’s visibility